The Emergence of Fools Inc.

 The TextExpander crew, in the ultimate gonads move, issued a mantra: sure you wanna share snippets, sure ya do, honest for true.
 Tell a lie frequently enough….

-The newly announced proprietary syncing tosses the former DropBox sync mechanism.
+The newly announced proprietary syncing tossed the former DropBox sync mechanism.
 Why?
 Alleged potential unreliability.
 The first “cuz ya wanna share snippets” utterance mirrored raw donkey dust, and we/users knew it.
 The second “our (new and untested by the masses) sync is better” rationale proved yellow-highlighter arrogant, presuming user stupidity.

-Last point: I thought I’d be in grin & bear it mode, per the loss of date snippets.
+Last point: I thought I’d land in grin & bear it mode, per the loss of date snippets.
 Never happened.
 Because this me-SaaS-wannaBe subject sparked a mission to dwarf my digital dependence, critical notes are now fed to the Daily Log of my bullet journal.
-And, realizing how Smirk, errr, Smile Co. truly feels about its customers, I went back and blasted its PDF app off of my iMac and MacBook Air.
+And, realizing how Smirk, errr, Smile Co. truly feels about its customers, I blasted its PDF app off of my iMac and MacBook Air.
 Mac’s native Preview app handles most of my PDF needs, well.
 PDF Expert, long a joy on my iPad, now lives in my desktop ‘hood.

 ● Replacing TextExpander

 The native iOS keyboard-shortcut feature satisfies; the date-focused snippets TextExpander offers are obsolete as my bullet journal plays maestro.